tyrus-tracey/CMPT461-GeomLogoTool/README.md

 ### Building Geometry
 First use 'Load Target' to select the image, on success a preview of the image will appear on screen.
 Then use 'Build Geometry' to build the mesh.
 Once finished you will be prompted to select a folder in which to save the mesh.
 The camera FOV will also be displayed which will be needed for rendering in the Blender Add-on.
 You can then use this mesh in the Blender Add-on.

 Note that depending on hardware specs, the mesh may need to be first decimated to reduce computation time.
+Our machines showed good performance at a max of ~200,000 faces.

 ![Creating a modifier](docs/deci1.png)